LoveJudgement/EOPlugin-KCPSTerminal/README.md

 ## Config

-We currently support only 2 options.
+We currently support only these options.
 They can be found in Plugin Settings.

 * Port: port to listen
 	* We always listen on local loopback interface only.
 If you really need to run EO and KCPS on different machines you will need some proxy.